top of page

 TROY

 Troy earned his Bachelor's in Environmental Sciences from University of South Carolina.
 Prior to working with Hallux, Troy spent his career working in land management and mitigation in both the public and private sectors.
-As a land management specialist for North Carolina State Parks, he conducted both prescribed burns and also participated in the field research of a variety of threatened and endangered plant and wildlife species including bats, alligators and rare amphibians.
 He also served as a USFWS Wildland Firefighter where he gained a variety of wilderness safety and wildfire management skills.
-Impressive resume aside, Troy is incredibly resourceful and creative problem solver whom the team has come to rely on whenever we're stuck.
-Outside of work, Troy is a skilled photographer, avid backpacker, and is always looking to learn something new.

 ©2019 by Hallux Ecosystem Restoration LLC